lampmerchant/kgpe-d16/w83795g-cooling.md

 The board has two three-pin headers, TR1 and TR2, into which 10kΩ thermistors can be plugged, connecting to the W83795G's TR2 and
 TR3 inputs.
 Two 10kΩ thermistors with leads ending in two-pin connectors are included with the boxed version of the board.
-The two-pin connectors should be plugged into the side of the three-pin headers facing away from the nearby fan headers, as shown below.
+The two-pin connectors can be plugged into either side of the three-pin headers.
 Thermistors have no polarity and can be plugged in with either orientation.

 ```
                         |
              FRNT_FAN3  |
              o  o  o  o |
                         |
-TR2 [o  o] o            |
+TR2  o  o  o            |
-TR1 [o  o] o            |
+TR1  o  o  o            |
              FRNT_FAN4  |
              o  o  o  o |
                         |
 ```

-TODO can the rightmost two pins be used instead?

 Fan Tachometers
 ---------------